 Faculty Perceptions of Chair

 Through the confidential online administration of the Faculty Perceptions of Chair instrument, faculty have the opportunity to provide honest and constructive feedback regarding their chair’s efficacy in carrying out administrative responsibilities, as well as assess personal characteristics and administrative methods that are associated with highly functioning chairs.
+Customized questions can be added to further assess unique departmental and personal goals.

 The chair’s self-assessment of priorities is the basis on which the final report is prepared.
 The report provides data and information in the form of interactive tables and charts, and concludes with an executive summary of strengths, recommended areas for improvement, and suggested resources for development.
 A gap-score analysis is included that compares the chair’s self-assessment with faculty ratings.